electron/electron/docs/api/browser-window.md

 Find a window according to its ID.

+### Class Method: BrowserWindow.addDevToolsExtension(path)

+* `path` String

+Adds devtools extension located at `path`, and returns extension's name.

+The extension will be remembered so you only need to call this API once, this API is not for programming use.

+### Class Method: BrowserWindow.removeDevToolsExtension(name)

+* `name` String

+Remove the devtools extension whose name is `name`.

 ### BrowserWindow.webContents

 The `WebContents` object this window owns, all web page related events and